South Carolina Personal Injury Attorneys

-The founding partners first became good friends while attending law school at the University of South Carolina over 25 years ago.
-In addition to drinking beer and learning legal principles, Art taught Robert how to sail a Hobie sailboat on Lake Murray.
+The founding partners became good friends first while attending law school at the University of South Carolina over 25 years ago.
+In addition to drinking beer and learning law, Art taught Robert how to sail on Lake Murray.
 Art is from Mount Pleasant, South Carolina, and grew up on the water in Charleston.
 Bea was raised in Aiken, South Carolina.
 Both of their fathers were physicians.
 Robert was raised in Valdosta, Georgia.
 Our shared backgrounds of living in small towns gives us a common foundation and appreciation for hard work and “small town” values.

-After law school, Art and Robert worked at the same law firm in Columbia and practiced insurance defense law.
+After law school, Art and Robert worked at the same law firm in Columbia and practiced insurance defense.
 Those early years of representing insurance companies were very helpful in making us the trial lawyers we are today.
-As defense attorneys, we were in court a great deal which helped us develop trial skills.
+As defense attorneys, we were in court a great deal which helped us develop our trial skills.
 We also learned how to investigate and prepare cases for meaningful negotiations with adjusters as well as “what to watch out for.”
-By comparison, plaintiff’s lawyers do not get to trial as often because most cases tend to settle.
-Cases that do go to trial are generally those where liability is contested or there is a substantial difference in value estimations.
+By comparison, plaintiff’s lawyers rarely get to go to trial because most personal injury cases typically settle.
+Cases that do tend to go to trial are generally those where liability is contested or there is a substantial difference in case valuation.

-Reeves Aiken & Hightower LLP is a collaboration between the two firms of Robert J Reeves PC (Fort Mill/Charlotte) and Aiken & Hightower PA (Columbia).
-While we maintain separate practices for more routine matters, we join forces and pool our resources on very serious injury and/or wrongful death cases.
+Reeves Aiken & Hightower LLC is a collaboration between the firms of Robert J. Reeves PC (Fort Mill/Charlotte) and Aiken & Hightower PA (Columbia).
+While we maintain separate practices for more routine matters, we strategically join forces and pool our resources on serious injury and/or wrongful death cases.
 Together, we have successfully litigated nursing home abuse cases, motorcycle accidents, serious automobile accidents, premises liability, brain injury, and wrongful death cases.
-Complex litigation lawsuits are always aggressively defended by insurance companies, and oftentimes, two or more defense lawyers are assigned.
-There are voluminous records and trial exhibits which can literally take up many boxes.
-These type of cases are simply too overwhelming for a single lawyer and require the combined experiences and efforts of at least two attorneys.
-In some lawsuits, all three partners work together to get a case ready.
+Complex litigation lawsuits are always aggressively defended by insurance companies, and oftentimes, at least two or more defense lawyers are assigned to the case.
+There are often large amounts of both medical and business records, depositions, and trial exhibits which can literally take up several boxes.
+These type of cases are often overwhelming for a single lawyer.
+To be fully prosecuted, such cases require the combined experiences and efforts of multiple attorneys.